 Campervanning in Western Australia

 Perth is one of the most remote cities in the world.
-But it’s never been easier to travel there, with the first direct link between London and Perth due to take off in March 2018.
+But it’s never been easier to travel there, with the first direct link between London and Perth launching earlier this year.
 The city is also the gateway to Western Australia, the largest state in the country and one of its most spectacular.
 To truly appreciate its diversity, a campervan is the most flexible way to go.
 Relish the excitement of the open road on a Journey that begins and ends in Perth – where you travel in between is up to you.
 But be warned: choosing won’t be easy.

 Time to play in Perth